 Make no mistake: when you play with bonus money, you need to follow certain rules.
 Here we explain the most common terms & conditions casinos attach to their bonuses.
 These rules don’t make it impossible to win, but they do limit what you can and can’t do while playing with your extra cash.

 Wagering requirement tells you how many times you need to wager your bonus before you can cash out.

 Most common limitation attached to casino bonus offers (especially welcome bonuses) is a rollover requirement.

-Rollover requirement, which can also be called a wagering requirement or a play-through requirement depending on the casino, dictates how many times the bonus money needs to be played with before it can be cashed out.
+Rollover requirement, also called a wagering requirement or a play-through requirement, dictates how many times you must wager your bonus funds before you can withdraw them.